odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

 apt-get update
 apt-get install X
 ```
+All package managers come with their own set of default package repositories.

 Different distributions have different update cycles, with Ubuntu for example having notorious large cycles, preferring stability over up-to-date software.
 The requirements are not always trivial and they are rigidly kept.

 While working at [Netdata](https://netdata.cloud) we used to vendor our version of a library that was already available in the repositories.
 Due to the aforementioned requirements, we were unable to host our packages on the official repositories, unless we dropped our own version of the library for the one in the repository.
 This requirement is indeed a good practice, as it enables the Linux distribution to have a single point of update for every library.
 Imagine if some library had some serious security vulnerability and the maintainers had to go through all the packages that vendor a version of that library and demand to update it.
-Even so, we were unable to officially release Netdata.
+For various architectural reasons, we were unable to drop the vendored library, blocking us effectively to use most official package repositories.

 Most big software vendors (e.g [Docker](https://docs.docker.com/engine/install/ubuntu/install-using-the-repository), [Hashicorp](https://learn.hashicorp.com/tutorials/terraform/install-cli), etc.) do not use the repositories of the Linux distributions but prefer to host the archives on their repositories.
 Although the user needs to perform an extra step (we will talk about this later in the article), the development teams gain great control of the distribution process and the building options.

 Note, that when you vendor your packages on your own repository, that doesn't stop individual maintainers from packaging your software for the official repositories.
 This is why you may try to install `consul`, for example, with a default `apt-get install consul`, and install a **very** old version of the package, created at some point by some maintainer.
 At the same time, if you follow the [official instructions](https://www.consul.io/downloads) and add the vendor repository, `apt` will install the latest version.
 This little fact created a lot of support load while working at Netdata, where users would install the package from the default repository instead of Netdata's.

-**Even with software packaging, it's important to think about the UX.** Always assume that the end-user will follow their habits first and then search on Google for what the canonical way to do things is.
+**Even with software packaging, it's important to think about the UX.**

+Always assume that the end-user will follow their habits first and then, perhaps, search on Google for what the canonical way to do things is.
 Most Linux programmers are used to installing software by just running `apt-get install X`, without thinking about reading installation instructions or documentation.
 In my experience, the solution is not trivial and usually requires the combined efforts of:

 - your DevOps team to enable the maintainers via better packaging
 - your community team for the outreach and coordination